Toronto is a Canadian city looking to the future, a future that includes climate change.

 The City’s website lists a handful of actions taken in preparation for climate change, including changing the size of storm sewers and culverts, and changing slopes of land to direct runoff away from properties.

-Thought is being put toward how climate change will affect the way we interact with water.
+A thought is being put toward how climate change will affect the way we interact with water.
 The key as Toronto moves ahead will be not copying Deer Island’s design but, rather, its spirit of proactivity.
 Careful planning today can save us millions of dollars in updates, construction, and even environmental cleanup in the future.”

 This is encouraging, not only because Toronto is planning ahead, but because Boston has a facility that other cities and nations are looking to as a good example of infrastructure resiliency.